bodensjc/ddecay/README.md

 $ lhcb-proxy-init
 $ cd ddecay/
 ```
 2. Enter Ganga and run the jobs.
 For the files I have created this will need to be done **four** times.
 Twice for each decay (D+ and Ds+) and again for each magnet polarity.
-As they are, the `job` and `options` files are set up to already discriminate between D+ and Ds+.
-To change between MagUp and MagDown data, lines 1, 11, 15, and 22 in the `job` script needs to be adjusted.
-Line 46 (`TupleFile`) in the `options` script should also be changed to match the output file name (line 22) in the `job` script.
+As they are, the `job` and `options` files are set up to already discriminate between D+ and Ds+ (As indicated by their names).
+To change between MagUp and MagDown data, lines 1, 11, 15, and 22 in the `job` scripts needs to be adjusted.
+Line 46 (`TupleFile`) in the `options` scripts should also be changed to match the output file name (line 22) in the `job` scripts.
 ```
 $ ganga
 $ ganga dp_job.py